yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ops-write.markdown

 #### Time To Live

-To write an object into the space with a limited time to live you should specify [a lease value](./leases---automatic-expiration.html) (in millisecond).
+To write an object into the space with a limited time to live you should specify a lease value (in millisecond).
 The object will expire automatically from the space.

-{% highlight java %}
+{% highlight csharp %}
-   gigaSpace.write(myObject, 10000)
+spaceProxy.Write(myObject, 10000)
 {% endhighlight %}

 {%anchor writeMultiple%}

-{%anchor writeMultiple%}

 #### Write Multiple
 {%section%}
 {%column width=60% %}
-When writing a batch of objects into the space, these should be placed into an array to be used by the `GigaSpace.writeMultiple` operation.
-The returned array will include the corresponding `LeaseContext` object.
+When writing a batch of objects into the space, these should be placed into an array to be used by the `ISpaceProxy.WriteMultiple` operation.
+The returned array will include the corresponding `ILeaseContext` object.
 {%endcolumn%}
 {%column width=35% %}
 ![POJO_write_multi.jpg](/attachment_files/POJO_write_multi.jpg)